 After you create a report, you can share it with other users.

 You can share a report with other users in the following ways:

 - Giving Sharing Permissions to a Report

 - Adding a Report to a Dashboard

-You can give sharing permissions to a report to another user.
+You can give sharing permissions to another user to View or Manage a report you create.
 You can give another user a level of permissions equal or lesser than yours.
 You can also make a report public using sharing permissions.
-For more information about sharing a report, see "Sharing Reports."
+For information about sharing a report, see "Sharing Reports."

 You can schedule a report for delivery.
 The users you are sharing the report with receive an email with an attachment of the report results.
 The attachment can be in the following formats:

-For more information about scheduling a report delivery, see "Setting Up Report Deliveries."
+For information about scheduling a report delivery, see "Setting Up Report Deliveries."

-You can export the results of a report in a number of formats.
-The following are formats you can export the results of a report to:
+You can export the results of a report to the following file formats

 - Excel (.xls and .xlsx formats)